 To start and grow a business, it helps to learn from the best.
-In honor of Women’s History Month, we’re highlighting helpful lessons and tips from successful women business owners, executives, and entrepreneurs.
+In honor of the Equal Pay Act of 1963, which was signed 61 years ago this month, we’re highlighting helpful lessons and tips from successful women business owners, executives, and entrepreneurs.

 1. Identify your purpose